 - Papaloa petroglyphs (Leone) - Western District, Tutuila.
-A group of 67 prehistoric petroglyphs, mainly rings of small holes, but also turtle, octopus.
+A group of 67 prehistoric petroglyphs, mainly rings of small holes, but also a drawing of turtle, octopus.

 - Saua footpath - Manu'a District, eastern Ta'u.
 Ancient raised footpath along the sea, built of stone.
-Around Saua are foound numerous archaeological monuments.
+Around Saua are found numerous archaeological monuments.

 - Tafuna star mounds - Western District, Tutuila.
 In total in Tutuila island are known more than 80 star mounds (tia 'ave) - possible pigeon snaring facilities.
 Tafuna plain contains several such mounds, due to their proximity to inhabited centres they are the best known in the island.
 Age is unknown.

 - To'aga ancient settlement - Manu'a District, southern coast of Ofu.
-Remnants of ancient settlement, continuously inhabited for 3000 years.
-Here found also remnants of Lapita ceramics created 1700 - 1300 BC.
+Remnants of an ancient settlement, continuously inhabited for 3000 years.
+Here are found also remnants of Lapita ceramics created in 1700 - 1300 BC.

 - Zion Church in Leone - Western District, Tutuila.
 Magnificent church, built in 1900 in the site where a missionary John Williams landed in 1832.
 Church has beautifully carved ceiling.

 American Samoa is an unincorporated territory of United States.
 It is divided into 3 districts.
 Besides this there are two atolls.

 |Vailulu'u Eel City||Ecosystem|

 Featured: Vailulu'u Eel City and "Moat of Death"